How can I add more value to my email marketing campaigns?

-I'm a portrait photographer, specialising in maternity and newborn, children (and families for repeat clients) and I'm not sure what to do with my email list?
+I'm a portrait photographer, specialising in maternity and newborn, children (and families for repeat clients) and I'm not sure what to do with my email list.
+How can I add more value to my email campaigns for my clients?

 Great question.
 Glad to hear you have built a database and now thinking about providng value and building automation around all it all.
 I would suggest the first email is a quick survey to your database asking them exactly that - what is something they would value so you can then craft your email campaign to match.